TheTrollGod/CPP_Chat/README.md

 # CPP_Chat
 A simple console baed chat application written in C++.
-Please note that this application is currently only support on Debian based systems unless otherwise mentioned.
+Please note that this application is currently is only supported on Debian systems as well as Windows.
 # Compatability
-The chat sever is only compatible on Linux systems.
+The chat sever is only compatible on Debian systems.
+The chat client is avaiable on Debian and Windows 10 and 11 systems.
-THe chat client currently support Linux systems.
-Compatability with Windows will be added in a later revision.

 # Building the project
 This project uses cmake to compile the project.
 See more instructions on how to build the project [here](./BUILD.md)